telerik/winforms-docs/wordsprocessing/concepts/hyperlinks.md

 ![wordsprocessing-concepts-hyperlinks 001](images/wordsprocessing-concepts-hyperlinks001.png)

 >tip The __InsertHyperlink()__ method also automatically applies the Hyperlink style to the result fragment of the inserted  field.
-More information about styles is available in the[Styles]({%slug winforms/wordsprocessing/concepts/styles%})article.
+More information about styles is available in the [Styles]({%slug winforms/wordsprocessing/concepts/styles%}) article.
 >